rohan9kulkarni/rohankulkarni.github.io/content/home/accomplishments.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

+title = "Certifications"
-title = "Certifications (Currently Updating)" subtitle = "Online certifications from edX and coursera"
+subtitle = "Online certifications from edX and Coursera"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format